sq-key-generate - Man Page

 Generating a key is the prerequisite to receiving encrypted messages and creating signatures.
 There are a few parameters to this process, but we provide reasonable defaults for most users.

-When generating a key, we also generate a revocation certificate.
-This can be used in case the key is superseded, lost, or compromised.
-It is a good idea to keep a copy of this in a safe place.
+When generating a key, we also generate an emergency revocation certificate.
+This can be used in case the key is lost or compromised.
+It is saved alongside the key.
+This can be changed using the `--rev-cert` argument.

 Options